ZhaoJ9014/High-Performance-Face-Recognition/src/Pre-_and_post-processing/FaceAlign-Resize-w-Padding.PyTorch/README.md

 # Face Alignment and Resize with Padding with PyTorch

-This repo provides a easy-to-use helper function for accurate face alignment & resize with padding using PyTorch.
+This repo provides a easy-to-use helper function for face alignment & resize with padding using PyTorch.

 ### Pre-requisites

 * Python 3.5+ or Python 2.7 (it may work with other versions too)
 * Linux, Windows or macOS
 * PyTorch (>=0.4)
-* [Facial Landmark Localization Tool](https://arxiv.org/pdf/1703.07332.pdf) (Install: `pip install face-alignment` or `conda install -c 1adrianb face_alignment`; Refer to this [repo](https://github.com/1adrianb/face-alignment) for more details.)
+* [MTCNN Facial Landmark Localization Tool](https://arxiv.org/pdf/1604.02878.pdf) (Install: `pip install face-alignment` or `conda install -c 1adrianb face_alignment`; Refer to this [repo](https://github.com/1adrianb/face-alignment) for more details.)

-While not required, for optimal performance(especially for the detector) it is **highly** recommended to run the code using a CUDA enabled GPU.

 ### Usage